 Step 2: Find A Pet For Your Senior

 Next is the fun part, and that’s choosing a cat or dog your elderly parent will spend time with.
-Pet handlers are professionals with well-trained animals that are used for therapy purposes.
-The handler will come to each appointment or meeting to ensure their dog or cat behaves optimally.
+Pet handlers are professionals with special training.
+They own or work with well-trained animals that are used for therapy purposes.
+The animal’s handler will come to the therapy sessions to ensure their dog or cat behaves optimally.

-You may meet with several handlers until you choose a pet you think suits your senior’s personality and needs best.
+You may meet with several handlers until you choose the type of animal you think suits your senior’s personality and individual needs best.
 The handler should have a pet therapy certification.
 To get this certification, the cat or dog will be required to undergo a temperament assessment, obedience training, and a physical exam to ensure they’re in the best health.

 Step 3: Plan For Goals

-With your pet chosen, you will want to speak with your senior’s doctor or therapist again to discuss the goals of the pet therapy.
-Is it to lower the senior’s cholesterol, get them more exercise, reduce their loneliness, or improve their mental health?
+With your pet chosen, you will want to speak with your senior’s doctor or therapist again to discuss the goals of this type of therapy.
+Is it to improve the senior’s cardiovascular health, give them more physical exercise, provide social support, or improve their mental health?
 Whatever the goal, the doctor or therapist will lay out a plan.
-This plan acts as a roadmap.
+This plan acts as a roadmap.as a roadmap.

 Step 4: Have The Initial Meeting